 'Data Conversations' is a series of informal and inclusive events for researchers from all disciplines and career stages to share their experiences of collecting, managing and sharing research data.

 Data Conversations has three main aims: Firstly, to engage researchers by giving them a platform to present their “data stories” and learn from their peers.
 Secondly, to facilitate cross-disciplinary research by bringing people from different backgrounds together, and thirdly, to set the foundations for a cultural shift by embedding effective Research Data Management best practice at early-career or postgraduate student level.

 Data Conversations has been a success story so far.
 We have organised seven events with increasing attendance numbers.
-Our most recent event on Monday 18th February, looked at developing data driven research projects.
+Our most recent event on Monday 18th February looked at developing data-driven research projects.
 How we work to ensure that research data are well managed through the whole lifecycle and leveraged to their full potential.
-The event sold out a month before the event and on the day, lightening talks and conversations were interesting and insightful!
+The event sold out a month before the event and on the day, lightning talks and conversations were interesting and insightful!

 Maria has produced an insightful blog following the event, Building Connections Through Data Conversations At Lancaster University Maria commented: